AfterWorld/ultcogs/report/README.md

 ### Reporting a User
 ```
-# Command method (reply to message for context)
+# Standard method
 [p]report @BadUser They were spamming inappropriate content

+# Reply method (auto-detects user from replied message)
+Reply to the problematic message → [p]report Inappropriate content
-# Reply to a specific message
+Reply to the problematic message → [p]report @BadUser (uses message as context)
-Reply to the problematic message → [p]report @BadUser Inappropriate content
+Reply to the problematic message → [p]report (uses message content as reason)
 ```

 ### Staff Actions